truenas/middleware/docs/userguide/freenas_intro.rst

 * The supported Avago (formerly known as LSI) MegaRAID HBA firmware version has been updated to v20 and the alert regarding a version mismatch has been updated accordingly.

+* The 12Gbps Avago HBA driver, mpr(4), has been updated to version 9 and an alert will be issued if there is a version mismatch.
+The :command:`sas3ircu` command line utility has also been added.
+This tool is similar in functionality to the :command:`sas2ircu` tool which is for MegaRAID HBAs using the mps(4) driver.

 * The mrsas(4) Avago MegaRAID driver was added.

 * Support for the Mach Xtreme MX-ES/MXUB3 and the Kingston DT100G2 USB drives has been added.